 Babysitting: Dealing With Cuts

 Many kids get cuts from a bite caused by another child or an animal, falling down, or using sharp objects like scissors.
-Minor cuts can be treated at home but more severe cuts need medical attention.
+Minor cuts can be treated at home.
+More serious cuts need to be checked by a doctor.